mehalick/banana-tracks/README.md

 ## Deploying

-While the public BananaTracks app is free-to-use you can also clone this repository and deploy to your own AWS account.
+While the public BananaTracks app is free-to-use, you can also clone this repository and deploy to your own AWS account.

 ## Clone Repository